VishaanK/Dissertation/testNet/fabric-network/scripts/README.md

 # Scripts
-This directory contains scripts for managing the Hyperledger Fabric network.
+This directory contains scripts for starting the network networkSetup runs the other scripts in the folder